CHONGQING, China (Reuters) - If you build it, they will come -- except perhaps to China’s vast, untapped western frontier.

-Some manufacturers have answered the call, seeking relief from rising labor and living costs along an increasingly affluent eastern seaboard, while retailers battling for consumers’ dollars have discovered unsated pockets of demand.
+Some manufacturers have answered the call, seeking relief from rising labour and living costs along an increasingly affluent eastern seaboard, while retailers battling for consumers’ dollars have discovered unsated pockets of demand.

-So the likes of Intel Corp. and Ford Motor Co. have set up plants in the two biggest cities -- Chengdu, the capital of Sichuan province, and Chongqing.
-Carrefour S.A. and IKEA have set up shop and plan more outlets.
+So the likes of Intel and Ford have set up plants in the two biggest cities -- Chengdu, the capital of Sichuan province, and Chongqing.
+Carrefour and IKEA have set up shop and plan more outlets.

 Chongqing, a city of 30 million, boasts investment from more than 30 of the top 500 corporations in the world.

-“Multinationals move westwards, building research and development centers in cities like Chengdu, because of low-cost but well-educated talent,” said William Kusters, chief of the China Mission of the Asian Development Assistance Board.
+“Multinationals move westwards, building research and development centres in cities like Chengdu, because of low-cost but well-educated talent,” said William Kusters, chief of the China Mission of the Asian Development Assistance Board.

-But overall, foreign direct investment in the west, spanning two-thirds of the sprawling country, has amounted to less than $2 billion a year between 2000 and 2005 -- less than half the total that Shanghai alone has attracted.
+But overall, foreign direct investment in the west, spanning two-thirds of the sprawling country, has amounted to less than $2 billion (1 billion pounds) a year between 2000 and 2005 -- less than half the total that Shanghai alone has attracted.

 “The main challenge for the west remains infrastructure, and there are not enough items that attract foreign investment,” said Kusters.
 “The west is like an economic island in the middle of nowhere.
 There is not much interaction with the rest of China.”